Greece Moments Greece Moments

 Cycladic style dream house

-The village of Ano Syros is a refuge for those seeking peace and quiet outside the high season.
-Because without a lot of knick-knacks, souvenir shops and food miles, you can still find a piece up here on the hill original Greece and peaceful seclusion.
+The village of Ano Syros is a refuge for those seeking peace and quiet outside of high season.
+Free from souvenir shops and tourist traps, you can still find a piece of original Greece and peaceful seclusion up here on the hill.

 ano syros gassen